n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 #### 2.3: Anusvara ####

-Fourth, any `ANUSVARA` marks appearing immediately after a below-base vowel sign must be tagged with `POS_BEFORE_SUBJOINED`, so that the marks are reordered to a position immediately before the below-base vowel signs.
+Third, any `ANUSVARA` marks appearing immediately after a below-base vowel sign must be tagged with `POS_BEFORE_SUBJOINED`, so that the marks are reordered to a position immediately before the below-base vowel signs.